wavefrontHQ/docs/pages/doc/wavefront_sdks.md

 [Python](wavefront_sdks_python.html#python-sdk-for-collecting-trace-data)

 A Wavefront OpenTracing SDK derives [RED metrics](trace_data_details.html#red-metrics-derived-from-spans) from the spans that are sent from the instrumented application.
+These RED metrics show the Request rate, Error rate, and Duration of the reported spans.
 These out-of-the-box metrics are derived from your spans automatically, with no additional configuration or instrumentation on your part.
 You can view the RED metrics in [auto-generated charts](trace_data_details.html#auto-generated-charts).

 Sample use cases:
 * Suppose your application is already instrumented with a 3rd party distributed tracing system.
 If that 3rd party system is OpenTracing-compliant, you can replace it with the Wavefront OpenTracing SDK in the same language.